cousinwil/Eeze/README.md

 ###base.css:
   * Edit the imports to suit your preferences in stylesheets/less/base.less
     * Select a CSS reset or Normalize
-    * Add a gird like boostrap or another
+    * Add a grid like boostrap or foundation
       * Customize your bootstrap grid columns, gutters, etc in stylesheets/less/grids/bootstrap-reqs.less
     * Include generic reusable classes
   * From the Eeze directory in your terminal run: